top of page

 5.

-Below is an inspiration photograph of that I took at Frankie & Fanucci's restaurant in New York of their Nonna's Meatballs.
-The menu items is considered an appetizer, and is served on a bed of sauce with a dollop of ricotta cheese.
-The next time that I make the recipe, I guess that I should improve the presentation as Frankie & Fanucci's did, and sprinkle each meatball with some fresh herbs and Parmesan cheese.
+During a past trip to New York, I visited a restaurant called Frankie & Fanucci's.
+They had an item on their menu called Nonna's meatballs.
+They considered it to be an appetizer, and the meatballs were served on a bed of sauce with a dollop of ricotta cheese.
+This serving method was so unique and flavorful that it is now one of my favorite ways to enjoy meatballs.
+Below is an inspiration photograph of that I took of Nonna's meatballs.
+The next time that I make the recipe, I guess that I should improve the presentation, similar to what Frankie & Fanucci's did, and sprinkle each meatball with some fresh herbs and Parmesan cheese.